qkniep/superseedr/README.md

 #### Option 1: VPN with Gluetun (Recommended)

-This setup routes all `superseedr` traffic through a secure Gluetun VPN tunnel, which acts as a kill-switch and handles dynamic port forwarding from your provider.
+Gluetun provides:
+- A VPN kill-switch
+- Automatic port forwarding
+- Dynamic port changes from your VPN provider

+Many VPN providers frequently assign new inbound ports.
+Most BitTorrent clients must be restarted when this port changes, breaking connectability and slowing downloads. superseedr can detect Gluetun’s updated port and reload the listener **live**, without a restart, preserving swarm performance.

 1. Make sure you have created and configured your `.gluetun.env` file.
 2. Run the stack using the default `docker-compose.yml` file: